“I’ll consider the expense, but first send me a business case.”

 The implementation plan should detail how the proposed course of action resolves the problem and creates value for the company.

-Be sure to outline the resources you’ll need, including manpower, budget and support from corporate or other external resources.
+Be sure to outline the resources you’ll need, including manpower, budget or support from corporate or other external resources.

 It’s also important to clearly state the potential cost or adverse impact to value creation if the company elects not to proceed with your proposal.